New EEG Research on Autism: What It Means for Your Child

 - Ongoing EEG Monitoring: Regular EEGs track brain improvements and guide each step of therapy.

-This is precision care designed to support your child’s development in the gentlest, most effective way possible.
+This is precision care tailored, designed to support your child’s development in a gentle, individualized manner and promote healthy brain communication.

 Beyond Brainwaves: Supporting the Whole Child

 In addition to MeRT, we take a comprehensive approach to autism care, which may include nutritional support if we identify MTHFR variants.
-In particular, Leucovorin (folinic acid) and methylated B vitamins can support brain function in some children with these variants.
+In some research settings, folinic acid has been studied in children with certain metabolic profiles.

 Please note: We do not prescribe Leucovorin as a standalone service, but it may be offered as an adjunct to our MeRT for Autism program.